fewagency/boilerplate-pattern-library/README.md

 actual url used in your development environment.

 ## Deploy
-1. Install all dependencies for the build in the build environment
+1. Install all dependencies for the build in the build environment:

   ```bash
   # refresh: .nvmrc, package.json, gulpfile.js, composer.json, composer.lock